Privacy & Security

 What happens if I disable cookies?

 You may decide to disable cookies on our site.
 This depends on which cookies you disable, but in general the site may not operate properly if cookies are switched off.
-If you only disable 3rd party cookies you will not be prevented from properly using this site.
-If you disable all cookies you will be unable to use dynamic areas of this site.
+If you only disable third-party cookies you should not be prevented from properly using this site.
+If you disable all cookies you may be unable to use dynamic areas of this site.

 Links to other websites